tumaer/SciML/_sources/lecture/bayes.md

 $$\theta_{MAP} = \underset{\theta}{\arg \max}\;  \prod_{i=1}^N f(y^{(i)}|\theta) g(\theta).$$ (map_estimate)

 If the prior $g(\theta)$ is uniform (aka *uninformative prior*), then the MLE and MAP estimates coincide.
 But as soon as we have some prior knowledge about the problem, the prior regularizes the maximization problem.
-More on regularization in lecture [](./tricks.md).
+More on regularization in lecture on [Tricks of Optimization](./tricks.md).

 ### Bayesian Interval Estimation